 Motorola Razr SEO Case Study: How We Hit Page One Without Selling Phones

 Sometimes the best proof of what works comes from unexpected places.
-Our Motorola Razr content ranks on page one of Google, generating thousands of impressions monthly.
+Our Motorola Razr test content ranks on page one of Google, generating thousands of impressions monthly.
 Here's what that teaches us about content strategy and search visibility.

 The Background

-We created comprehensive content around the Motorola Razr — not because we sell phones, but because we wanted to demonstrate what proper content structure and SEO fundamentals could achieve in a seriously crowded space.
 The piece covered everything users searching for Razr information might want: specifications, comparisons, user experience insights and practical guidance.

 Why This Matters